 Logistics is an interdisciplinary field of study which comprises the entire set of functions associated with the flow of goods, information, and payments among suppliers and consumers from organization of raw material to final recycling or disposal of finished goods.
 The integration of engineering and business content is done in a fashion that prepares an experienced professional engineer or manager for a leadership role in planning, developing, implementing and managing the firm's logistics and supply chain capabilities in the global marketplace.
 The overall purpose of the Logistics Program at UT Arlington is to provide graduates with the understanding needed to manage the firm's logistics and supply chain systems and infrastructure and to accomplish the organization's operational, strategic and competitive objectives.

 The M.S. degree in Logistics requires 36 hours of coursework.
-The coursework is divided between the Department of Industrial and Manufacturing Systems Engineering and the Department of Information Systems and Operations Management
+The coursework is divided between the Department of Industrial, Manufacturing, and Systems Engineering and the Department of Information Systems and Operations Management

 - IE 5318 – Probability and Statistics or BSTAT 5325 – Advanced Statistical Methods